 Deadlines for submissions

 The submission dates for any essays, dissertations etc. which form part of your examination requirements can usually be found in the Examination Regulations handbook or course handbook, and they will in any case be notified to candidates.
-Research students should consult their supervisors or college advisors to make sure that the right action is taken before any relevant closing-date.
+Research students should consult their supervisors or college advisors to make sure that the right action is taken before any relevant deadline.

 Late submission of essays, theses etc.

 There are set dates by which essays, theses, notebooks, etc. have to be submitted to the examiners.
 Candidates who do not submit their work by the required time are liable to be denied permission to remain in the examination or else to suffer an academic penalty unless they have been given prior special permission to present the work late.
 In exceptional circumstances, the Proctors, usually after consulting the Chair of Examiners, may allow extra time for submission.
 Where work is not submitted on time but the Proctors agree to allow it to be marked, a late-presentation fee will usually be charged.
 Any request has to be made through the Senior Tutor (or other responsible officer) of your college.
 As explained in section 3.3, the Proctors will not look sympathetically on requests for late submission of theses etc. in cases where computer data have been lost or stolen and back-up copies either were not made or were not kept separately.
 Similarly, the Proctors will not accept computer or printer break-down or viruses and other software problems as a legitimate reason for requesting extra time.

 Revision of essays, theses, etc.

 Once a candidate has submitted an essay, thesis, dissertation, project report etc. to the examiners, he or she may not withdraw it for revision (e.g. adding a missing section) and re-submission in the same examination (even if the closing-date has not passed) without the Proctors’ permission.
 Such permission will only be given in exceptional circumstances.